Generic Name: Tramadol Suspension (TRA ma dole)

 - Store in a dry place.
 Do not store in a bathroom.

-- Be sure you know how long you can store this medicine before you need to throw it away.
+- Be sure you know how long you can store tramadol suspension before you need to throw it away.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.